Monty Engine — Capabilities & Security Model

 Built-in Functions

-Not available: open, exec, eval, compile, __import__, input.
+Not available: exec, eval, compile, __import__, input.

 Standard Library Modules